Already a member of our community? Sign in

 Sounds good?
 If you want to be selected for a business startup incubator, you need to be prepared - and we’re here to help.

-You'll find tips to get accepted into a startup incubator in this post, including more information on how incubators help new businesses.
+You'll find tips to get accepted into a startup incubator in this guide, including more information on how incubators help new businesses.

-Here are the four things you need to do to improve your chances of being accepted to a startup business incubator.
+To improve your chances of being accepted to a startup business incubator, you should:

 You don't necessarily need to have a whole team of staff but other than a great business idea, business incubators look for strong founders who lead a stable team.